Kodi 17 Krypton is the newest versions of the ever evolving Kodi media center.

 The MX V has a S905 CPU, 2GB of RAM, and 8 GB internal ROM which will upgrade to Kodi 17 nicely.

-The first thing to do is to download the Kodi 17 ARM file here. https://kodi.tv/download/
+The first thing to do is to download the Kodi 17 ARM file.

-Which ARM file will depend on your box with 32 bit, x86, and 64 bit.
+If the Kodi download page is used which ARM file to use will depend on your box with 32 bit, x86, and 64 bit.

 If in doubt simply download and try all three, as the wrong file will not install and give an error at some point.